The Last Journey

 The Last Journey is a 1936 British drama film directed by Bernard Vorhaus and starring Godfrey Tearle, Hugh Williams and Judy Gunn.
+It was written by John Soutar, H. Fowler Mear and Joseph Jefferson Farjeon.

 Synopsis

-A train driver (Julien Mitchell) on his last journey before retirement thinks his fireman is having an affair with his wife.
+A train driver on his last journey before retirement thinks his fireman is having an affair with his wife.
 The driver intends to kill himself and his passengers by crashing the train.
 The train is filled with colourful characters, including a psychoanalyst who persuades the driver not to do it.